 • If damaged, passes may be exchanged (scratch error does not count as damaged)

-• If there is a paid meter price change, old passes may be exchanged for new ones by paying the cash difference (in person), as applicable.
+• If there is a paid parking price change, old passes may be exchanged for new ones by paying the cash difference (in person), as applicable.

 • If outdated passes are unused, they may be exchanged for new ones (in person and by paying the cash difference if applicable)

-Your paystation receipt must be displayed FACE UP on your dash.
-If your receipt is not visible, you may get a ticket.
+Your prepaid parking pass must be displayed FACE UP on your dash.
+If your pass is not visible, you may get a ticket.
 It does not matter which side of the dash it is placed on, but we recommend the center so it is easy to see.
 Here are some other things to watch for:

 • Leaving a window open: The weather is not always predictable.
 It may feel calm outside, but one good gust of wind through a partially-opened window can blow your receipt off the dash.

-• High Demand Area Paystation Receipt: A high demand area paystation receipt purchased from a paystation in a high demand area (with a green stripe on the receipt) can be used to park in either the high demand, or low demand area, including the Health Science Centre and St. Boniface Hospital areas.
+• High demand area Prepaid Parking Pass: A high demand area prepaid parking pass can be used to park in either the high demand, or low demand area, including the Health Science Centre and St. Boniface Hospital areas.

-• Low Demand Area Paystation Receipt: A low demand area paystation receipt purchased from a paystation in a low demand area can be used only to park in the low demand areas.
+• Low demand area Prepaid Parking Pass: A low demand area prepaid parking pass can be used only to park in the low demand areas.

-• Not checking after closing the car door: It is always a good idea to check your receipt quickly AFTER you close your door.
-Closing your door quickly can create a breeze just strong enough to blow your receipt onto the floor.
+• Closing car doors: Always check your prepaid parking pass immediately after closing your car door.
+Closing your door swiftly can create a breeze strong enough to displace your pass onto the floor.

 Also see information regarding 2 Hour Meter Permits.